Lakeside Park is a beautiful beach park located on the shores of Alta Lake just two kilometers from Whistler Village in the Alta Vista neighbourhood.

 Getting to Lakeside Park

 Take the #10, #20, #25 BC Transit bus south to the Alta Vista stop and walk approximately 5 minutes to the lake.
 For schedules and stops, visit bctransit.com/whistler.
-Take advantage of free local transit starting June 19, 2021, on weekends and statutory holidays during summer - yet to be confirmed for 2022.
+Take advantage of free local transit starting June 17, 2023, to Labour Day, on weekends and statutory holidays during summer.

 From the Village, take the Valley Trail south.
 Follow the Valley Trail onto at Blueberry Drive, left on St. Anton Way (it turns into Archibald Way), turn right on Carlton Way, then left on Lakeside Road.
 From Lakeside Road, the Valley Trail will bring you into the Park.